 Example: When Caroline gets into her car, her BAC is at around .06%–below the legal limit of .08% in most states.
 Her driving ability is not impaired.
 So she is not driving “under the influence” of alcohol.12 However, Caroline swerves into the next lane over while checking her smartphone.
 An officer pulls her over and smells alcohol on her breath.

 An experienced DUI defense lawyer and expert witness can “back out” your likely BAC at the time of driving.
-This defense is especially useful when your BAC is at – or close to – the legal limit.
+This defense is especially useful:

 Often this is enough to create reasonable doubt about whether you were over the limit.
-Or it might convince the prosecutor to dismiss the charges or agree to a plea deal, such as to:
+This might convince the prosecutor to dismiss the charges or agree to a plea deal, such as to:

 Establishing a rising blood alcohol defense almost always requires testimony from a DUI defense expert witness.